rm-controls/rm_controllers/rm_chassis_controllers/README.md

 * **`publish_rate`** (double, default: 50)

-  Frequency (in Hz) at which the topic is published.
+  Frequency (in Hz) of publishing Transform.

 * **`coeff`** (double)

-  The influence of power loss can be conservatively reduced by adjusting safety factor.
+  A coefficient.
+Adjust this coefficient to reduce the impact of power loss.

 * **`min_vel`** (double)

-  When the motor speed is lower than the minimum speed, the minimum speed is used to calculate the maximum torque.
+  The minimum velocity of chassis joint which is used to calculate the max torque.

 * **`timeout`** (double)